 The new streamlined PS Vita system features an enhanced, ergonomically rounded shape.
-Coupled with the trimmed down body, users will be able to enjoy game play more comfortably.
-In addition, the PS button / START button / SELECT button have been modified to a round and convex shape, allowing users to push more easily.
+Coupled with the trimmed-down body, users will be able to enjoy gameplay more comfortably.
+In addition, the PS button / START button / SELECT button has been modified to around and convex shape, allowing users to push more easily.

 - Improved usability

 Incorporating a 1GB internal memory card, PS Vita enables users to enjoy games without purchasing a separate PS Vita memory card or any added peripherals*1.
 Additionally, the new PS Vita system features a power indicator and notification indicator at the top of the system which will provide users with information, such as power status or incoming messages.
 Furthermore, the new PS Vita system incorporates a micro USB port enabling users to utilize their own USB cable, such as those used for smartphones, for charging or backing up data*2.

 The redesigned internal architecture of the new PS Vita system also contributed to a stronger battery duration, enabling it to achieve approximately 4 to 6 hours of gameplay (the current model is approximately 3 to 5 hours) and approximately 7 hours of video play (current model is approximately 5 hours).*1 Some titles or features may require using a memory card that is sold separately.
 Internal memory card and PS Vita memory card cannot be used together